 • Vegetables: Onion, carrots, and celery add great flavor.
 Chop them into 1-inch pieces so they hold up during cooking.

-• Broth: This beefy and flavorful broth is the foundation.
-For added flavor, try swapping a cup of the broth for a dry red wine like Merlot or Cabernet Sauvignon.
-Add it to the pan in Step 4 to deglaze it.
+• Broth: For added flavor, try swapping a cup of the broth for a dry red wine like Merlot or Cabernet Sauvignon.
+Let it simmer for about 1 minute in the skillet before adding it to the slow cooker.

 bowl of Crock Pot Beef Stew with crockpot in the back

-Leftover slow cooker beef stew can be kept in an airtight container in the refrigerator for up to 4 days or frozen in zippered bags for up to 4 months.
+Keep leftovers in an airtight container in the refrigerator for 4 days.
+Or store in the freezer for 4 months.

-Did your family love this Crockpot Beef Stew?
-Leave a rating and comment below.
+Did you enjoy this Crockpot Beef Stew Recipe?
+Leave a comment and rating below.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text